kaelynsuh/twitch-chatbot/README.md

 6. Try the chatbot!
 Interact with your channel (twitch.tv/<CHANNEL_NAME>) by trying  the `!echo` command.

-Note: This bot connects to the IRC network as a client and isn't designed to respond over HTTP.
+**Note**: This bot connects to the IRC network as a client and isn't designed to respond over HTTP.
 If you click "Show Live" you will see a simple "Hello World"

 ## Next Steps

 * Read [Chatbots & IRC documentation](https://dev.twitch.tv/docs/irc/guide/).
-* Reach out to [@twitchdev]() or the [forums] for help!
+* Reach out to [@twitchdev](https://twitter.com/twitchdev) or the [forums](https://discuss.dev.twitch.tv/) for help!